MassonNN/aiogram/docs/utils/callback_answer.rst

 Simple usage
 ============

-For use, it is enough to register the inner middleware :class:`aiogram.utils.callback_answer.CallbackAnswerMiddleware` in dispatcher or specific router:
+For use, it is enough to register the inner middleware :class:`masogram.utils.callback_answer.CallbackAnswerMiddleware` in dispatcher or specific router:

 .. code-block:: python